tgstation/tgstation/.github/AUTODOC_GUIDE.md

 ```

 ### Documenting a class
-We first give the name of the class as a header, otherwise dmdoc uses the `.name` var
+We first give the name of the class as a header, this can be omitted if the name is
-of the class
+just going to be the typepath of the class, as dmdoc uses that by default

 Then we give a short oneline description of the class

 Finally we give a longer multi paragraph description of the class and it's details
 ```
 /**
-  * # Classname
+  * # Classname (Can be omitted if it's just going to be the typepath) *
-  *
   * The short overview
   *